Best Of17 min read

 Is HubSpot too complicated for a solo freelancer?

-It can feel like a lot at first, because HubSpot is an enormous platform with tools for marketing, sales, service, and more.
-But here's the deal — you don't have to use all of it.
+It can feel overwhelming at first, because HubSpot is a massive platform with tools for marketing, sales, service, and more.
+But here's the thing — you don't have to use all of it.
 Set up your pipeline, connect your email, and ignore everything else.
 Most freelancers use maybe 20% of what HubSpot offers, and that 20% is completely free.

 Can I use a CRM on my phone?